5 Ways to Help Video Interview Subjects Feel at Ease

 Even the most confident people can get nervous when they sit down in front of a camera for a video interview.
 And the discomfort only intensifies when that little red light blinks on.

-Bottom line: It’s difficult for interview subjects to give you their best when they’re uneasy, and that means it will hard for you, the video producer and/or director, to get the best shots possible.
+Bottom line: It’s difficult for interview subjects to give you their best when they’re uneasy, and that means it will be hard for you, the video producer and/or director, to get the best shots possible.
 Since nobody wants a sub-par product, there must be some ways to keep your subjects from freezing up, right?

 Right!
 We’ve worked in video production for over 40 years and have learned plenty of tips and tricks in that time.
 Here are our top five ways to help video interview subjects feel at ease.

 Just because your interviewee is providing the answers doesn’t mean she should feel pressure to control the content.
 Know what you want your subject to talk about before she sits down.
 That means doing research to find out the important subjects she should hit on so you can guide her to them when it comes time for questions.

 Another huge benefit of doing your homework?
 Your interview subject can relax and take a more conversational tone, rather than worry about explaining all the details that may not be relevant or important.